stormkit-io/stormkit-io/README.md

 After starting the services:

+- The landing page will be available at `https://localhost:5500`
 - The application will be available at `https://localhost:5400`
 - The API will be available at `http://api.localhost:8888`